Group G — Group Standings

 Race for 2nd place

 Iran are the most likely runners-up.
-Amir Ghalenoei's team plays a compact, counter-attacking 4-1-4-1 that is tournament-tested, and Mehdi Taremi and Sardar Azmoun give them a credible front line.
+Amir Ghalenoei's team plays a compact, counter-attacking 4-1-4-1 that is tournament-tested, and Mehdi Taremi and Mehdi Ghayedi give them a credible front line.
 Iran should beat New Zealand, draw or narrowly lose to Belgium, and edge Egypt through superior tournament discipline — a 4-point return very likely secures second.

 Third-place playoff slot